build-on-aws/bedrock-agents-streamlit/README.md

 - Call the action group `PortfolioCreator-actions`.
 We will set the `Action group type` to ***Define with API schemas***. `Action group invocations` should be set to ***select an existing Lambda function***.
 For the Lambda function, select `PortfolioCreator-actions`.

 - For the `Action group Schema`, we will choose ***Define with in-line OpenAPI schema editor***.
 Replace the default schema in the **In-line OpenAPI schema** editor with the schema provided below.
 You can also retrieve the schema from the repo [here](https://github.com/build-on-aws/bedrock-agent-txt2sql/blob/main/schema/athena-schema.json).
-After, select ***Add***.
+After, select ***Create***.
 `(This API schema is needed so that the bedrock agent knows the format structure and parameters needed for the action group to interact with the Lambda function.)`

 ```schema